ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 **Note:** For this workshop, you can skip this step since all participants have already been set up with Unit Admin privileges.

-## B. Project creation, data upload, and invitation of Researchers
+## B. Projects - creation, data upload, and invitation of *Researchers*

 #### Project creation